Italian Black Summer Truffles

 Geography/History

-Red mustard greens are Chinese in origin, eventually become a naturalized common green in Japan.
-Taxonomists identify as many as seventeen subgroups of mustard greens that can differ sharply in heat, flavor, and appearance.
+Red mustard greens are Chinese in origin, but they eventually naturalized in Japan and quickly became a commonly grown vegetable.
+Taxonomists identify as many as seventeen subgroups of mustard greens that can differ sharply in heat, flavor, size and color.
 Differentiation in soil types and temperatures can affect the flavor and heat level of mustard greens.
 All Red mustard varieties prefer cool climates for growing with full sun and rich soil with temperatures below 68°F. Frost is tolerable, but freezing temperatures will kill crops.

 Recipe Ideas